Kevin-CR/ClashRoyale-ReFresh.github.io/README.md

 ## License

 All source code can be studied but it should not be re-used.
-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project falls under the *All Rights Reserved* and is Copyrighted.

 ## Final Note